syncthing/docs/users/tuning.rst

 Tuning for High Performance
 ------------------------------------------------

 You have resources to spare and want to optimize for performance.
+To begin with, make sure you are running a 64 bit build and that the index database is on an SSD.
 First some general options:

 - :opt:`progressUpdateIntervalS`
     Set to -1 to disable progress updates.
 Time spent on progress